bids-standard/bids-specification/CONTRIBUTING.md

 #### 4. In the terminal (command line) navigate to your local version of the specification

 This location will have the same files you see on our [main specification page](https://github.com/bids-standard/bids-specification).
-Note: A finder window may not show the hidden files (those that start with a period like this `.remarkrc`)
+Note: A finder window may not show the hidden files (those that start with a period, like `.remarkrc`)

 #### 5. Ready to build!